blocksds/dswifi/documentation/main_page.md

   - Up to 15 consoles can connect to the host (the limit can be adjusted).
   - It supports direct host <-> client transfers or optimized group transfers.
   - Client connections to the host are handled by the ARM7 automatically.

+This library contains code of two other open source libraries:

+- [lwIP](https://savannah.nongnu.org/projects/lwip/): It contains the IP stack, the code that interprets the data packets sent and received over the network.

+- [Mbed TLS](https://github.com/Mbed-TLS/mbedtls): It contains code to handle cryptographic operations.
+This is used in DSi mode to handle WPA2 encryption.

 ## Usage guides